simondereuver/transfer_learning/README.md

 ## Small note

-Removed models create by 4060 and 4090 GPU's because of Git LFS storage.
+All trained models has been removed because of Git LFS storage needed for other projects.